superdav42/wp-multisite-waas/.wiki/README.md

 You can browse the documentation directly on GitHub by visiting the [Wiki](https://github.com/superdav42/wp-multisite-waas/wiki).

+### Automatic Sync

+This documentation is automatically synced to the GitHub wiki whenever changes are pushed to the main branch.
+The sync is handled by a GitHub Action workflow that copies the content of this directory to the wiki repository.

 ## Converting HTML to Markdown

 This folder includes scripts to convert HTML documentation to Markdown format.
 To run the conversion: